dtcenter/METexpress/docs/Users_Guide/interface.rst

 	    Upper Air User Interface screen before any curves have been defined

-After any curves have been added, the user interface screen includes a fourth area, as shown in Figure 2.2 2, that shows what curves have already been defined.
+After any curves have been added, the user interface screen includes a fourth area, as shown in :numref:`image003`, that shows what curves have already been defined.
 The section for the Curve Data Parameters then allows the user to create additional curves to be added to the plot.